Tutorials & Integrations

 })).await?;

-let typed: PriceResponse = serde_json::from_value(raw)?;
+let typed: HiveExecuteResponse<PriceData> = serde_json::from_value(raw)?;

-let btc = typed.prices["bitcoin"]["usd"];
+let btc = typed.data.prices["bitcoin"]["usd"];

-Concurrent Fan-Out
+Concurrent fan-out

 For research agents that need multiple tool calls per turn, use tokio::join! or futures::future::join_all: